karenetheridge/Dist-Zilla-Plugin-CheckSelfDependency/README.md

 # DESCRIPTION

-This is a [Dist::Zilla](http://search.cpan.org/perldoc?Dist::Zilla) plugin that runs in the _after build_ phase, which checks all of your module prerequisites (all phases, all types) to confirm that none of them refer to modules that are provided by this distribution.
+This is a [Dist::Zilla](http://search.cpan.org/perldoc?Dist::Zilla) plugin that runs in the _after build_ phase, which checks all of your module prerequisites (all phases, all types except develop) to confirm that none of them refer to modules that are provided by this distribution.

 While some prereq providers (e.g. [`[AutoPrereqs]`](http://search.cpan.org/perldoc?Dist::Zilla::Plugin::AutoPrereqs))